 Enjoyable and Meaningful Songs

-The songs are not only significant because of their music.
-Like many folk songs, their lyrics tell stories from history, discuss matters of the heart, or share information about nature or the culture of a particular population.
+The songs are significant for their music and their lyrics.
+As in many folk songs, the lyrics tell stories from history, discuss matters of the heart, or share information about nature or the culture of a particular population.
 Folk songs can be meaningful as well as enjoyable.

 The lyrics appear to tell a tale of love and loss, but like the title the words and the interpretations of the song vary.
 In the first verse of a common version of the song, the singer says that they and their loved one have made many happy visits to the banks of Loch Lomond.
 The second verse says that on a specific visit to the loch the couple separate, for an unexplained reason.
 In the third verse, the singer expresses their sadness about what has happened.
 Some people have linked the song to the Jacobite uprising and the escape of Prince Charles to France, events that are described below.